DMurf/PPEGen/README.md

 The application should follow the principal of [Don't make me think](https://sensible.com/dont-make-me-think/) however the there may be some things to clarify.

+However, if this is the case:

+* Open the website at this [link](https://ppegen.netlify.app/)
+* Fill in all details required
+* (On windows) press ctrl+P to offer a printable view of the page to allow the saving the filled in character sheet.

 ### Mid-flight design changes